Richie97/WorstListEver/README.md

 # Getting started

-You just have to fork this repo to get started.
+You just have to clone this repo to get started.
 The project is built with gradle and should import cleanly into Android Studio.
-When you are finished, create a pull request with your changes.
+When you are finished, get your project back to us.
+TODO how?

 # Testing